top of page

 • Liturgical Theology and Ecumenism

-The Certificate in Social Justice is achieved with any combination of four courses, including the seminary’s introductory ethics course, Ethics: Church & Society.
+The Concentration in Social Justice is achieved with any combination of four courses, including the seminary’s introductory ethics course, Ethics: Church & Society.

 Classes: